In this section

 In addition to the serious problems sky lanterns pose to animal welfare, they are also a fire hazard not just to wildlife habitats but also to farm buildings.
 Fire services have issued warnings to people about the fire risk following incidents such as the Smethwick recycling plant fire.

 An estimated 200,000 sky lanterns are sold and released each year in the UK.
-As their popularity has grown over recent years, so too has the devastating effect they cause to wildlife and the environment.
+As their popularity has grown over recent years, so too has the devastating effect they have on wildlife and the environment.

 As long as they stay in their upright position, sky lanterns will burn out and only fall to earth once they are extinguished.
 However, if they are tilted in the air due to wind currents or knocking into something, the paper around the frame can catch alight and pose a serious fire risk.
 A risk that has caused damage to property and also animal life.